amano-games/amano.games/_posts/lets-finish-this.md

 ![shop-export.png](https://amano-media.nyc3.digitaloceanspaces.com/devlog/lets-finish-this/6-new-shop.png)

 The thought of deleting all that code and focusing on the important parts of the game felt good.
-It took us about a two weeks to get back up to speed we had before doing the game, and once we did, we where closing tickets left to right.
+After that it took us about two weeks to get back up to speed, but once we did, we where closing tickets left to right.

 ## The eyes